patrickbreen/k8s-auto/README.md

 argocd account update-password
 ```

-3. Point external DNS at the ingress load balancer VIP
+3. Point external DNS at the external ingress load balancer VIP

 4. Bootstrap all the infra:
 argocd app create apps --repo https://github.com/patrickbreen/k8s-auto.git --path dev/apps --dest-server https://kubernetes.default.svc --dest-namespace default
 argocd app sync apps --prune

-5. The end
+5. There are a couple more things below, but that is basically it.

 There was one thing I had to manually apply this CRD manifest because argo/helm/kubernetes thought it was too long